Non-commutative effects on gravitational measurements: Introduction

 \section{Introduction}

-After Einstein published his special theory of relativity in 1905, the next step was to generalize his theory to include non-inertial reference frames; that is, to include acceleration and gravity.
-Later in 1915, Einstein published a paper in which he was in the first stages of generalizing his theory of relativity to gravity.
-His theory changed fundamentally our understanding of space-time, mass, energy, and gravity.
-This theory can be used to predict many new features from the existence of black holes, one of the most interesting and mysterious objects in the universe to the gravitational lensing, red-shift and gravitational time dilation, i.e., the three profound implications of Einstein’s general relativity.
-For further study one can see the textbooks in Refs. \cite{Schutz}\,-\cite{Carroll}.
+Einstein's general theory of relativity (GR) changed fundamentally our understanding of space-time, mass, energy, and gravity.
+It can be used to predict many new features from the existence of black holes, one of the most interesting and mysterious objects in the universe to the gravitational lensing, redshift, and time delay, i.e., the three profound implications of GR\cite{Weinberg}.
+Gravitational redshift is a very useful tool in astrophysics.
+It helps us to test our knowledge of the structure of those stars whose internal structures are different from the sun and other normal stars\cite{Hetherington,Holberg}.